Predicting Molecule Size Distribution in Hydrocarbon Pyrolysis using Random Graph Theory

 In the subcritical regime, all connected components of the graph are small, while in the supercritical regime, there is a unique \emph{giant component} containing $O(n)$ vertices, and the rest of connected components (if any) are small.
 The probability distribution $\{P_s\}$ for the sizes of small components is generated by the function $H_0(x)$.
 This function can be found from the generating function $H_1(x)$ for the probability distribution for the component sizes hanging out from one of the ends of a randomly picked edge.
 The function $H_1(x)$ satisfies the self-consistency relationship \cite{NSW}

-Equation \eqref{eq:H1self} follows from the assumption that all small components are tree-like (which holds with probability tending to 1 as $n\rightarrow\infty$) and the power property of generating functions: if $G(x)$ generates the distribution for some quantity associated with an object, then $[G(x)]^m$ generates the distribution for the sum of these quantities of $m$ independent samples of the object.
-An insightful graphical explanation for \eqref{eq:H1self} was offered by Newman, Strogatz, and Watts \cite{NSW}.
-Fig. \ref{fig:self} (top) displays a version of it adapted for our case in which equation \eqref{eq:H1self} is cubic in $H_1$:
+Equation \eqref{eq:H1self_SM} follows from the assumption that all small components are tree-like (which holds with probability tending to 1 as $n\rightarrow\infty$) and the power property of generating functions: if $G(x)$ generates the distribution for some quantity associated with an object, then $[G(x)]^m$ generates the distribution for the sum of these quantities of $m$ independent samples of the object (see Fig. \ref{fig:self} in the main text).
+In our case, equation \eqref{eq:H1self_SM} is cubic in $H_1$: